reesporte/markov/README.md

 And from the word level one:

 > The knowledge.
 The real reason I keep this Lamborghini here in a little video, it's a reminder.
 A reminder that long ago that long ago that I didn't have to drive up here is that it's about how I keep this is mine.
 True story.
 And another mentor.
 And a few more mentors later I was in a little video,

+## note

+it's essentially the same code in the go and python directories, i just wanted to try writing it in go too